Both Human and Physical Geography have exciting seminar series, where guest speakers visit to talk on their current research.

 The seminars are useful for debating and networking with leaders in their field, for deepening knowledge in specific areas, and for broadening appreciation of the many areas of research that geography encompasses.

-There are reading groups on specific themes, problematics, authors and texts.
+There are also reading groups on specific themes, authors and texts.
 These involve both staff and postgraduates and prove a great way to engage in constructive debate in a supportive, pressure-free environment.

-All research groups benefit from having close links with other departments in the University.
+All research groups benefit from having close links with other departments in the University and co-supervision of research projects across several departments is common.

 Geographers regularly participate in and organise events that draw diverse audiences, such as from: Deaf Studies, Drama, Education, Law, Politics and Sociology (Human Geography); and Earth Sciences, Chemistry and Engineering (Physical Geography).

 There are also opportunities for postgraduates to host their own events.
-In February, final year postgraduate Charlie Rolfe organised and chaired an interdisciplinary workshop on ‘Creativity: the Word, Concept and Practice’.
+Recently, final year student Charlie Rolfe organised and chaired an interdisciplinary workshop on 'Creativity: the Word, Concept and Practice'.

 Bristol Geography regularly collaborates with universities worldwide.
 There is the lively set of virtual seminars of the Worldwide Universities Network (WUN).
 Lectures and roundtable discussions take place using video-conferencing facilities, with an international audience and high calibre speakers.